Vito of Dornberg: Ambassador to Venice

 On his way back, he paid visit on behalf of his sovereign to the courts of Mantua and Ferrara.
 Vito arrived in Gorizia and resumed his duty as County lieutenant, but at the end of 1566 he was summoned to Vienna by Maximilian II, Holy Roman Emperor, and nominated ambassador to Venice to replace his deceased fellow citizen Francesco Giovanni della Torre.
 He received the ambassador credential in Brno, as the court had been moved there, on 21 January 1567.
 For his new assignment he was paid an annuity of 2,800 Florins.
-He took up office after having attended the visit of the Archduke Charles in Gorizia, on 12 April, and even if, he hadn’t officially taken up the ambassador office yet, during the archduke's visit he had to face two important issues; the first was the Venetian Ambassador vibrant protest for Uskoks piracy against Venice, as the Uskoks of Segna, now Senij in Croatia, were Austrian subjects while the second, more formal then real, came up when the Patriarchal Vicar, Maracco, in his salutation speech referred to the Patriarch of Aquileia, as the sole and only Lord of Aquileia, causing the protest of the audience and almost a diplomatic incident.
+He took up office after having attended the visit of the Archduke Charles in Gorizia, on 12 April, and even if he hadn’t officially taken up the ambassador office yet, during the archduke's visit he had to face two important issues; the first was the Venetian Ambassador's vibrant protest for Uskoks' piracy against Venice, as the Uskoks of Segna, now Senij in Croatia, were Austrian subjects, while the second, more formal than real, came up when the Patriarchal Vicar, Maracco, in his salutation speech referred to the Patriarch of Aquileia as the sole and only Lord of Aquileia, causing the protest of the audience and almost a diplomatic incident.
 It took all Vito's art of diplomacy to avoid the Patriarchal Vicar being sent away from the royal visit celebrations.